 - Place the chilled icebox cake on a cooling rack that is sitting above a baking sheet, lined with parchment.
 This will catch the excess ganache.

 - Pour the ganache in a steady stream over the cake until it is totally covered.
 Let it sit for a few minutes to drip.
 Run a metal spatula around the bottom of the cake to remove it from the cooling rack without tearing the ganache.
 Transfer it to a serving plate, sprinkle with the peanuts and return to the refrigerator for 30 minutes.

 To make the Swiss Meringue:

-Bring about an inch of water in a saucepan to a simmer.
+- Bring about an inch of water in a saucepan to a simmer.
 Combine the egg whites, sugar and salt in the bowl of a stand mixer.
 Place the bowl over the simmering water and stir the egg mixture with a rubber spatula until it is hot and all of the sugar has dissolved, about 5 minutes.
 Remove from heat and place the bowl onto the stand mixer, fit with a whisk attachment.
 Beat on high speed until very think, glossy and stiff peaks when you lift the beater.
-See my “101 meringue” video on instagram to watch me make the Swiss Meringue.
+Add vanilla and mix well.

-Cover the top of the cake with the meringue and set it ablaze with a blow torch to toast the meringue. s
+- Cover the top of the cake with the meringue and set it ablaze with a blow torch to toast the meringue.